Skip to main content

 Research Methods 1

-This module focuses on developing the academic skills required to progress in higher education and successfully complete the degree course.
-You’ll examine essential areas such as essay and report writing, referencing and use of Summon in searching for information.
-You’ll be introduced to concepts of research design and the research process, as well as identify where support can be accessed to enable academic progression.
+This module focuses on establishing an understanding of the research process and developing the academic skills required to progress in higher education and successfully complete the course.
+You'll examine essential areas such as essay and report writing, referencing and the use of Summon in searching for information.
+You'll explore concepts of research design and the research process and you'll identify where support can be accessed to enable academic progression.
 This module will also introduce key concepts in Professional Practice to support future career goals.

 Entry requirements